OLAT | FAQ (English)

-- How do I enroll in a course?
+- How do I enrol in a course?

 - How can I access a course if there is no option to enroll?

-- How do I un-enroll from a course?
+- How do I un-enrol from a course?

 - Where can I view the courses that I am enrolled in?